NaoiseGaffney/ElderCareSupreme/README.md

 Search for a task:

-The form has been tested and is working correclty.
+The form has been tested and is working correctly.
 If no tasks are available in the area selected then the correct message is displayed.
-Otherwise the available tasks are displayed as planned.
+Otherwise, the available tasks are displayed as planned.

 Select task:

-Functionality of this page has been tested and is working correctly.
+The functionality of this page has been tested and is working correctly

 My tasks:

-The buttons and functionality of this page has been confrmed to be working correctly.
+The buttons and functionality of this page have been confirmed to be working correctly.

 Add task: